akshay-diwakar/laravel-url-shortner/README.md

 * Used ChatGPT for debugging issues and improving form handling and listing structure.
 * Used ChatGPT to refine and structure project documentation (README).

-All core logic, implementation, and testing were done independently.
+Overall project architecture, implementation logic, testing, debugging, and integration were completed manually.